SamK/lcad/README.md

-alias json2yaml="lcad --from json --to yaml" alias yaml2json="lcad --from yaml --to json" alias yaml2python="lcad --from yaml --to python"
+alias json2yaml="lcad --from json --to yaml" alias yaml2json="lcad --from yaml --to json" alias yaml2python="lcad --from yaml --to python" alias yaml2csv="lcad --from yaml --to csv" alias csv2yaml="lcad --from csv --to yaml"
 ```

 ## Execute locally